Embark in Longyearbyen

 Smeerenburg-Virgohamna / HamiltonbuktaVisit the remains of Smeerenburg (loosely translated as “Blubber Town”), the largest 17th century whaling settlement on Spitsbergen.
 Blubber ovens and whalers’ graves can still be seen in many places.
 In Virgohamna see the remains of expeditions that began from this point and learn more about the amazing individuals who pursued their Arctic dreams.
 In Hamiltonbukta cruise via Zodiac along the ice edge of the bay and observe cliffs filled with bird colonies.

 This morning plan to visit Lagoya ("Low Island"), and uninhabited island off the northwestern coast of Nordaustland in Svalbard.
 A flat island covered with glacial moraine, Lagoya is perfect for walrus to haul out and rest at its shore.
 The island serves as a summer resort for walruses - sometimes they are so plentiful they appear like a field of rocks.

-Cruise to the Ice EdgeDepending on weather conditions, your capable crew decides the best location for an approach to the ever-changing Arctic Ice shelf.
+Cruise to the Ice EdgeDepending on weather conditions, the capable crew decides the best location for an approach to the ever-changing Arctic ice shelf.